Georgios Donis: Μaccabi Tel Aviv

 Donis signed a contract with Maccabi Tel Aviv.
 He led the team to the Play Offs of the UEFA Champions League, where he was eliminated by Red Bull Salzburg; in the UEFA Europa League, he managed to lead the team to the round of 32.
 He was dismissed on 22 December 2020, with the team in fifth place in the league.

 Al-Wehda

 In March 2021, he became the manager of Saudi club Al-Wehda.

 Al Fateh

 On 16 January 2022, Donis was appointed as the manager of Saudi club Al Fateh.

 Al-Wehda (return)

 On 11 July 2023, Donis returned to manage Al-Wehda for the second time.

 Al-Khaleej

 On 11 July 2024, Donis was appointed as manager of Al-Khaleej.

+Saudi Arabia

+On 23 April 2026, Donis was appointed as the head coach of the Saudi Arabia national team ahead of their participation in the 2026 FIFA World Cup, signing a contract until July 2027.
+In his World Cup debut as a manager, he got a draw against Uruguay.